 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments (Topic 326), which changes the way in which entities estimate and present credit losses for most financial assets, including accounts receivable.
 The Company adopted the new standard on January 1, 2020.
-For the Company's trade receivables, certain other receivables and certain other financial instruments, the Company is required to use a new forward-looking "expected" credit loss model based on historical loss rates that replaced the prior "incurred" credit loss model, which generally results in earlier recognition of allowances for credit losses.
-Adoption of the standard resulted in no adjustment for credit losses as the impact was immaterial; however, subsequently primarily as a result of the COVID-19 pandemic additional bad debt expense of approximately \$0.4 million was recorded as of March 31, 2020.
+For the Company's trade receivables, certain other receivables and certain other financial instruments, the Company is required to use a new forward-looking "expected" credit loss model based on historical loss rates that replaced the prior "incurred" credit loss model.
+The adoption of the new standard generally results in earlier recognition of allowances for credit losses.
+Adoption of the standard resulted in no adjustment for credit losses as the impact was immaterial; however, subsequently primarily as a result of the COVID-19 pandemic additional bad debt expense of approximately \$0.4 million was recorded as of September 30, 2020.